All posts

 The most common cause of a broken seed is a migration that adds a NOT NULL column.
 Your INSERT statements don't include the new column, the database rejects them, and suddenly nobody on the team can run the app locally until someone fixes the seed file.

-This happens because hand-written seeds are static.
-They describe the schema at the moment you wrote them.
-Every subsequent migration makes them a little more wrong.
+That's because hand-written seeds are static, describing the schema at the moment you wrote them — and every subsequent migration drifts them a little further from reality.

-The fix is always the same: find the failing INSERT, figure out what the migration added or changed, update the seed, test it, commit it.
+Fixing it always looks the same — find the failing INSERT, work out what the migration added or changed, then update, test, and commit the seed.
 On an active codebase with weekly migrations, this becomes a recurring task with no clear owner.

 There are two ways out:

 Keep the seed file and add discipline.
-Pair every migration PR with a seed file update.
-Make it part of your PR checklist.
+Pair every migration PR with a seed-file update and make it part of your PR checklist.
 This works for teams with stable schemas and small seed files — and it stops scaling around 20 tables and monthly migrations.

 Running seeds in CI/CD

-In a pipeline, seeding should be one command after migrations.
-No "run these three scripts in this order" steps, no shared state between parallel test runs.
+In a pipeline, seeding should be a single step after migrations, with no "run these three scripts in this order" choreography and no shared state between parallel test runs.

 # .github/workflows/test.yml